Saint Stephen's Day: Ireland

-In most of Ulster in the north of Ireland, the day is usually known as Boxing Day, especially in Northern Ireland and County Donegal (chiefly in East Donegal and Inishowen).
+In most of Ulster in the north of Ireland, the day is usually known as Boxing Day, especially in Northern Ireland and County Donegal.

+Isle of Man

+Traditionally, a wren was hunted on the Isle of Man every Saint Stephen's Day, like in Ireland.
+The wren's body would be hung inside a frame of holly or ivy wreaths, called the 'Wren Bush', or displayed in a small decorated wooden box with windows, called the 'Wren House'.
+These Wren Bushes or Wren Houses were held aloft on poles and taken around the neighbourhood by 'Wrenboys', some of whom were decked in greenery.
+Singing "Hunt the Wren" (Shelg yn Dreean) and beating drums, they went from house to house asking for coins.
+At the end of the day, a funeral was held for the wren.
+Today, people sing and dance around a decorated Wren Bush or Wren Pole in which a stuffed or fake wren is placed.

 Wales

 Saint Stephen's Day in Wales is known as Gŵyl San Steffan, celebrated every year on 26 December.
 One ancient Welsh custom, discontinued in the 19th century, included bleeding of livestock and "holming" by beating with holly branches of late risers and female servants.
 The ceremony reputedly brought good luck.

-Catalonia, Balearic Islands, Valencian Country (Spain)
+Catalonia, Balearic Islands (Spain)

 Saint Stephen's Day (Sant Esteve) on 26 December is a holiday in Catalonia.
 It is traditionally celebrated with a festive meal that includes canelons.
 The pasta tubes are stuffed with ground meat that may include the leftovers of the previous day's escudella i carn d'olla, turkey, or capó.
 In Catalan-speaking territories the day is also known as the Second Christmas Day or the Festa Mitjana.
-In the Valencia area a tradition is to eat with the mother's side of the family on the 25th of December, and on the 26th with the father’s side.
+In the Valencia area a tradition is to eat with the mother's side of the family on 25 December, and on the 26th with the father's side.
 Historically, the Catalan holiday on the day after Christmas may be related to the practical need for time to return home after a Christmas Day gathering and may date back to the days of the Carolingian Empire.
-Although this lacks historical evidence and may be construed as revisionism.